hollacs/Assets-Manager-OO/README.md

 <br>
 The result of this example plugin is first to read the asset files from json, and automatically precache them.

-Then, when a player uses the knife to hit a wall, it will create a shockwave (sprite) and an explosion (sound), Otherwise, when he is hitting nothing, it will play a hostage sound (generic).
+Then, when a player uses the knife to hit a wall, it will create a shockwave (sprite) and an explosion (sound), Otherwise, when the player hits nothing, it plays a hostage sound (generic).

 And finally, the knife model will be changed to the CS 1.5 (model).